alyssahondrade/VBA-challenge/README.md

           - Loop through until the first "empty" row is found
           - Find the last row for each sheet
 2. Prior to writing the VBA script, results were manually calculated in the initial test file to compare against script output.
-    - Confirmed the number of unique tickers using **Remove Duplicates** function
+    - Confirmed the number of unique tickers using `Data > Remove Duplicates` function
-    - Used **SUMIF** to get the total volume for each ticker
+    - Used `SUMIF()` to get the total volume for each ticker
     - Manually calculated samples of yearly change by referencing cells
 3. Pseudocode produced to identify strategy:
     - What variables are required?
 What data type for each?